csev/wc-experiment/README.md

 * Please don't suggest that I use Polymer, Node, or any other slick way to "manufacture" web components.
-If we are still at the point where it is *impossible* to do web components without these "helper" technolgoes - I wil wait.
+If we are still at the point where it is *impossible* to do web components without these "helper" technolgoes - I will wait.

-* No npm, bower, or other component manager - eventually I might be willing to so some kind of server side packaging / path patching to make the web components easier to maintain.
-But I want to see simple solutions that you see when you "view source" in a browser.
+* No npm, bower, or other component manager - eventually I might be willing to so some kind of server side packaging / path patching to make a large number of web components easier to maintain and more efficient to download.
+But for my experiments, I want to see simple solutions that you see and fully understand when you "view source" in a browser.

 * Please don't suggest I use your webcomponent library like PatternFly.
-Patternfly 3 was markup and React based based - PatternFly 4 is React based.
+Patternfly 3 was markup or React based based - PatternFly 4 is React based - because they got lazy.
 I don't want to depend on a framework builder remaining aligned with my philosophy over time.
 I don't want a framework I adopt to force me to do a complete rewrite on their schedule.

-* Please don't suggest I use a CSS library like Material Design.
+* Please don't suggest I use a CSS library like Material Design - the approach should work with any markup themeing.
+It won't surprise you that I like Bootstrap 3 and think Bootstrap 4 is a complete waste of time.

 * Please don't suggest I rewrite everything in Ruby on Rails and use HAML.
+I am similarly disinclined to use Scala or Rust.
+The server side should not matter.

 * Don't mention GraphQL or Apollo - the markup should be data store agnostic.

+* Even though I like PHP - don't tell me to use Laravel and Blade - they are dang impressive but they need write access to the htdocs folder to work because they compile their templates for performance.
+Giving the Apache process write access to the htdocs folder - what could go wrong?

+* I am not interested in the *amazing* web components you already have.
+I am sure you have the worlds most impressive button.
+I already have buttons.
+I use Bootstrap 3 to style them.
+I want to make my higher-order own extendible web components with a focus on those adopting my approach to be able to extend my web components to add their own flavor.
+I am guessing that your component library is a bunch of brittle spaghetti code that you update furiously and in non-upwards compatible ways every time a new browser is released.

+If it is not possible to build web components without resorting to these approaches - I will just keep waiting.
+But I am actually quite confident that web components are mature enough for me to adopt and use in long-lived applications.